AutoAgents-Algorithm-Group/AutoAgents-CUA-Python/README.md

 </div>

-AutoAgents-CUA-Python (Computer Use Agent) is an advanced AI-powered browser automation framework that combines Large Language Models with intelligent web automation capabilities.
-Built on DrissionPage and powered by state-of-the-art AI models, it transforms complex web automation tasks into simple, reliable operations.
+AutoAgents-CUA-Python (Computer Use Agent) is an advanced AI-powered automation framework that combines Large Language Models with intelligent browser and mobile automation capabilities.
+Built on DrissionPage and uiautomator2, it transforms complex automation tasks into simple, reliable operations.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)